JavaScript API#

 Console Logging#

 Like in node.js and the web browser, console.log and friends are available for logging from a doodad script.
-Logs are emitted to the same place as the game's logs are.
+Logs are emitted to the same place as the game's logs are (e.g. standard output and to your profile directory).

 console.log("Hello world!");